-Based on the above paragraph giving the context, write a sentence or two describing what Location itself will be responsible for.
+Based on the above paragraph giving the context, write on the worksheet a sentence or two describing what Location itself will be responsible for.
 What pieces of data will it store?
 What are the data types for those pieces of data?
 What is the job of a Location value?